RogerioSobrinho/dell-xps-13-9315-setup/README.md

 ![Screenshot](./20230811_10h10m27s_grim.png?raw=true "Hyprland")

 Welcome to the Arch Linux Installation and Hyprland/Sway Dotfiles repository!
-This repository provides a convenient way to automate the installation of Arch Linux and set up a customized Hyprland (or Sway) desktop environment using pre-configured dotfiles.
+This repository provides a convenient way to automate the installation of Arch Linux and set up a customized Hyprland (or Sway) window manager (WM) using pre-configured dotfiles.

 ## Features